conorward/conorward.github.io/README.md

 # assignment one

-Identify what aspects of the work have been correctly implemented and what have not.
+I believe that my submission adheres to all of the requirements outlined in the "Assessment" portion of the assignment.
+Although I believe that I have implemented everything successfully, I am not happy with the final appearance of the website and its pages.
-Identify anyone with whom you have collaborated or discussed the assignment.
+I received help from TA Yotam Bentov.
-Say approximately how many hours you have spent completing the assignment.
+I've spent approximately 4-5 hours completing the assignment.

 # conorward.github.io